pramnora/javascript/programs/web-apps/001/README.md

 ...the main - /main tags...shows the pages main content...which is, of course, variable...going from separate page to page.
 ...the footer - /footer tags...shows such details as: email/url/copyright/page created/last updated messages.

--(**NOTE:** Because, this web site template rely's entirely on *Javscript* code for it's navigation; therefore, the end user must have Javascript 'turned on' inside of their web browser for it to work...; otherwise, the site won't work properly as it should; and, you might just see 'one' page, alone.)-
+-(**NOTE:** Because, this web site template rely's entirely on *Javascript* code for it's navigation...; therefore, the end user **must** have Javascript 'turned on' inside of their web browser for it to work...; otherwise, the site won't work properly as it should; and, you might just see 'one' page, alone.)-

 -----